TNorsang/TNorsang/README.md

-# 👋 Hello and Tashi Delek!
+# 👋 Hello and Tashi Delek, I'm Norsang Nyandak!

 Welcome to my GitHub!
-I'm Norsang Nyandak, a passionate developer skilled in crafting solutions that enhance user experiences.
+Aspiring Software Developer with a Passion for AI Integration in Full Stack Development | Bachelors of Computer Science @NJIT | Certification in Full Stack Development @Rutgers.
 Feel free to explore my projects and connect with me!

 🚀 **About Me**